ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 03.md

 *NOTE: Check Dictionaries file for the description of the value

+**NOTE:** If a patient is not found, the k-anonimization has deleted it.

 C. Free text documents

 The types of reports that we may encounter are: